The World of Religions No. 61 – Sept/October 2013 –

-As Saint Augustine wrote in The Happy Life : " The desire for happiness is essential to man; it is the motive of all our actions.
-The most venerable, the most understood, the most clarified, the most constant thing in the world is not only that we want to be happy but that we want to be nothing but that.
-This is what our nature forces us to do. " If every human being aspires to happiness, the whole question is whether deep and lasting happiness can exist here below.
-Religions provide very divergent answers to this question.
-The two most opposed positions seem to me to be those of Buddhism and Christianity.
-While the entire doctrine of the Buddha is based on the pursuit of a state of perfect serenity here and now, that of Christ promises the faithful true happiness in the afterlife.
-This is due to the life of its founder – Jesus died tragically at the age of 36 – but also to his message: the Kingdom of God that he announced was not an earthly kingdom but a heavenly one and beatitude was to come: “ Blessed are those who mourn, for they shall be comforted ” (Matthew 5:5).
+As Saint Augustine wrote in *On the Happy Life* : “ The desire for happiness is essential to man; it is the motive of all our actions.
+The most venerable, most understood, most clearly understood, and most constant thing in the world is not only that we want to be happy, but that we want to be nothing but that.
+This is what our nature compels us to do. ” While every human being aspires to happiness, the question remains whether profound and lasting happiness can exist here on earth.
+Religions offer very different answers to this question.
+The two most opposing positions, in my view, are those of Buddhism and Christianity.
+While the entire doctrine of the Buddha rests on the pursuit of a state of perfect serenity here and now, that of Christ promises the faithful true happiness in the afterlife.
+This is due to the life of its founder – Jesus died tragically around the age of 36 – but also to his message: the Kingdom of God that he announces is not an earthly kingdom but a heavenly one, and beatitude is yet to come: “ Blessed are those who mourn, for they will be comforted ” (Matthew 5:5).

-In an ancient world rather inclined to seek happiness here and now, including in Judaism, Jesus clearly shifts the issue of happiness to the afterlife.
-This hope of a heavenly paradise will run through the history of the Christian West and sometimes lead to many extremisms: radical asceticism and the desire for martyrdom, mortifications and suffering sought in view of the heavenly Kingdom.
-But with Voltaire's famous words - " Paradise is where I am 18th onwards : paradise was no longer to be expected in the afterlife but achieved on Earth, thanks to reason and human efforts.
-Belief in the afterlife - and therefore in a paradise in heaven - would gradually diminish and the vast majority of our contemporaries would set out in search of happiness here and now.
-Christian preaching was completely disrupted by this.
-After having insisted so much on the torments of hell and the joys of heaven, Catholic and Protestant preachers hardly speak any more of the afterlife.
+In an ancient world rather inclined to seek happiness in the here and now, including within Judaism, Jesus clearly shifted the focus of happiness to the afterlife.
+This hope for a heavenly paradise would permeate the history of Western Christianity and sometimes lead to extremes: radical asceticism and the desire for martyrdom, mortifications and suffering sought in pursuit of the Kingdom of Heaven.
+But with Voltaire's famous phrase – " Paradise is where I am " – a remarkable reversal of perspective took place in Europe from the 18th century : paradise was no longer to be awaited in the afterlife but achieved on Earth, through reason and human effort.
+Belief in the afterlife – and therefore in a paradise in heaven – gradually diminished, and the vast majority of our contemporaries began to seek happiness in the here and now.
+Christian preaching was thus completely transformed.
+After having insisted so much on the torments of hell and the joys of paradise, Catholic and Protestant preachers hardly ever speak of the afterlife anymore.

 Read articles online from Le Monde des Religions: www.lemondedesreligions.fr